Skip to main content

 Invoice detail and payment

-When a customer opens an individual invoice, they see:
+When a customer opens an individual invoice, they see a single invoice card containing:

 • Their name and billing address